Olikonsti/Olikonsti/README.md

 # Konstantin Ehmann

-Hi, I am 16 years old and like to code as a hobby in my free time
+Hi, I am from Bavaria, Germany.
+I am 16 years old and like to code in python and c++ as a hobby in my free time and java in school.

 Languages: